mheh/lugormod-community/README.md

 Not completed: [Cvar List](doc/cvars.md)

 ## Setup Guide
+Be careful, these commands copy a server.cfg file.
+This assumes a lugormod folder exists for your server.

 The quickest setup is the follow these commands:
 ```
 git clone https://github.com/mheh/lugormod-community.git
 cp -r lugormod-community/lugormod/* <destination of lugormod folder>
 ```

-This assumes you have a lugormod folder in your openjk or .ja server folder and have been previously running a server.
+Please change jka_start.sh to your server destination, too as well as scripts in the autolaunch folder.
+Read [Auto-Launch Information](doc/autolaunch.md) for help.

 ## A New Server